-Canaveral Port Authority To Provide Boat Trailer Parking During Red Snapper Season in July
+Canaveral Port Authority Providing Boat Trailer Parking During Red Snapper Season Final Days

-BREVARD COUNTY • PORT CANAVERAL, FLORIDA – The Canaveral Port Authority is expecting boat trailer parking at Port Canaveral will be in high demand during the 2019 Federal Atlantic Recreational Red Snapper Season which will run July 12 to 14 and July 19 to 20.
+BREVARD COUNTY • PORT CANAVERAL, FLORIDA – The Canaveral Port Authority continues to provide boat trailer parking at Port Canaveral during the final two days of the 2019 Federal Atlantic Recreational Red Snapper Season which concludes Saturday.

 As always, boat trailer parking at the Port’s Freddie Patrick Park boat ramps and Rodney S. Ketcham Park boat ramps are free and open to the public on a first-come, first-served basis until capacity is reached.